Ready to learn the real differences between Amazon Seller Central and Vendor Central?

 If you are using Vendor Central, your products will only be sold on Amazon.com, and therefore only the US marketplace.
 To sell outside of the country, you would need to have separate vendor accounts for Amazon.ca or Amazon.com.mx.

 If you are using a Seller Central account, you can create a unified North American account (United States, Mexico and Canada) and a unified European account.
 Using an Individual account, you will pay fees per item depending on the marketplace where the item was sold.
 With a Professional account you will only be charged $39.99 monthly fee.

 16. Is gift wrapping and gift messaging an option?

 Yes.
 Amazon offers a Gift Wrapping service which allows users to select an additional gift wrap option and include their own messages.

-No. You pay per item sold or a monthly subscription using Seller Central, and pay a percentage of sales using Vendor Central.
+No. You pay per item sold or a monthly subscription using Amazon Seller Central, and pay a percentage of sales using Vendor Central.